 Being able to work with fairly foreign technology or manage a team under immense pressure are both impressive skills.
-But if you can’t describe those skills and achievements in terms an employer can understand, they simply won’t see you for your incredible worth.
+But if you can’t describe those skills and achievements in terms an employer can understand, they won’t see you for your worth.
 To better your chances of obtaining employment after service, consider the following to boost appeal:

 Attend a Resume Workshop

 Finding the words to best translate your military experience isn’t always easy.
 Don’t be afraid to obtain help creating the best resume possible by attending a resume workshop.
-Many area community colleges, community centers, and continuing education centers will offer these workshops for free or at a nominal fee, and they will not only show you how to word your resume but also how to adequately format it to impress employers.
+Many area community colleges, community centers and continuing education centers will offer these workshops for free or at a nominal fee, and they will not only show you how to word your resume but also how to adequately format it to impress employers.

-Prior to being discharged, the military should also provide you with an opportunity to attend a resume building workshop as part of your transition.
+Before being discharged, the military should also provide you with an opportunity to attend a resume building workshop as part of your transition.
 If so, definitely take the opportunity to attend.

 Getting your work experience and skills to look appealing on paper is half the battle when it comes to securing employment.
 In order to fully impress employers, you need to be able to speak clearly about your skills and experience while also maintaining a professional demeanor.

 Although most military members are used to being respectful to superiors, using “yes, sirs” or “no, ma’ams” during an interview can be off-putting.
-Civilian employers aren’t used to such titles, have very little room in the business world, and only add to military personal stereotypes.
+Civilian employers aren’t used to such titles, have very little room in the business world, and only add to military stereotypes.

 To practice fully explaining your skills and experience without the use of military jargon, attend practice interviews offered by local career centers and community colleges.
 If you are struggling with finding a place for practice interviews, at the very least have a civilian friend or family member formally interview you.
-If nothing else, looking at a few helpful job sites that offer interview tips are a great place to start.
+If nothing else, looking at a few helpful job sites offering interview tips are a great place to start.
 The practice, in any way you can get it, will help you speak more naturally and in a clear and concise fashion that will be more likely to impress employers.

 Use Available Resources